ERATOMMSD/shunsuke-dblpbib/searchdblp.md

 # SearchDBLP
-Search the corresponding dblp entry from a publisher's page.
+Search the corresponding DBLP entry from a publisher's page.

 Currently